fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 ## Apache with mod_fcgid module

-To deploy as FastCGI application with [mod_fcgid](https://httpd.apache.org/mod_fcgid/mod/mod_fcgid.html), make sure you use `TSimpleSockFastCGIWebApplication` as base application.
+To deploy as FastCGI application with [mod_fcgid](https://httpd.apache.org/mod_fcgid/mod/mod_fcgid.html), make sure you use `TDaemonWebApplication` and `TFastCgiAppServiceProvider` with `TBoundSocketSvrImpl` as socket server as [shown here](https://github.com/fanoframework/fano-fcgid/blob/master/src/app.pas).
-Internally, it uses `TBoundSocketSvrImpl` as socket server.

 Unlike `mod_proxy_fcgi` module where our application is run independently, `mod_fcgid` provides automatic process management.
 So our application process lifecycle is managed by this module.
 It will spawn or kill one or more our application processes based on request load.